 ---|---|---|

-Ease of use | ⭐⭐⭐⭐⭐ Simple and intuitive, with a helpful getting started guide | ⭐⭐⭐ Requires a learning curve because of the breadth of features |
+Ease of use | ⭐⭐⭐⭐⭐ Simple and intuitive interface; straightforward task creation and organization | ⭐⭐⭐ Requires a learning curve because of the breadth of features; the app tends to lag and its interface can be tough to navigate |

 Customization | ⭐⭐⭐ Good customization options, but most are only included in paid plans | ⭐⭐⭐⭐⭐ You can customize almost everything, even in lower-tier plans |